-Every local adjustment has its own mask, and it uses the same masking options and controls found in throughout the Edit module.
+Every local adjustment has its own mask, and it uses the same masking options and controls found in throughout Effects.
 To access the mask, click on the mask icon in the title bar of the local adjustment layer.
 There you can copy and paste masks, create luminosity masks, and create masks based on color ranges.
-For specific details on how to work with these masking options, see page 43.
+For specific details on how to work with these masking options, see page 46.